Bulletin #2761, Gardening in Small Spaces

 The soil mix for a Square Foot Garden is equal volumes of peat moss, coarse vermiculite, and compost (Bartholomew recommends five different types of compost).
 A 4 x 4 square foot garden will require 8 cubic feet of the mix.
 Peat moss often comes in 3 cubic foot bales, and the big bags of coarse vermiculite also are 2 or 3 cubic feet.
 Mix the three in a wheelbarrow or other big container or tarp and fill the box up to the edges.
 This mix is high in nutrients because of the compost, and is very loose and friable, making it easy for plant roots to grow and obtain all the nutrients and water that they need.
 Both the peat moss and the vermiculite help to hold water in the soil for the use of the plants.

 Now you need to mark off your squares.
-There are 16 squares in a 4 x 4 foot garden.
-Use either nails with twine or string to mark off the squares, or, for a more permanent grid, use narrow wooden laths or recycled 4-foot Venetian blind slats.
+There are 16 squares in a 4 x 4-foot garden.
+Use either nail with twine or string to mark off the squares, or, for a more permanent grid, use narrow wooden laths or recycled 4-foot Venetian blind slats.
 If you are using a more permanent grid, the ends of the grid sections should also be screwed to the boards that edge the garden.

 When using seeds, pour only a few from the packet into your hand and then place only one or two seeds in each hole.
 If you keep your leftover seeds in a cool and dry place, many of them will survive to make new plants for you for several planting seasons.
 When using bedding plants, make a shallow, saucer-shaped depression where the plant will be placed.
 This will help direct water to the root system.